 While the relationship between silicone breast implants and ALCL is becoming better understood, we have yet to fully predict who is most at risk and what specific risk factors foretell who will develop the disease.
 There are some things we do know.
-ALCL is associated with textured implants and almost exclusively with a particular type of texturing used a one of the three breast implant manufacturers in the United States.
-As new information becomes available, one of the most important things both surgeons and patients can do in responding to these concerns is to examine the facts and case study evidence carefully rather than allowing fear or misinformation to drive their decision making.
-By doing so, patients, guided by their surgeons, can make informed decisions which will best suit their circumstances, preserve their safety and achieve their desired outcomes today.
+ALCL is associated with textured implants and almost exclusively with a particular type of texturing used by one of the three breast implant manufacturers in the United States.
+As new information becomes available, one of the most important things both surgeons and patients can do in responding to these concerns is to examine the facts and case study evidence carefully, rather than allowing fear or misinformation to drive their decision-making.
+By doing so, patients, guided by their surgeons, can make informed decisions that will best suit their circumstances, preserve their safety, and achieve their desired outcomes today.

 What is meant by “breast implant illness?”